ZENALC/algobot/README.md

 # Features

-• View real time data\
+• View real time data.\
-• Create graphs with real time data\
+• Create graphs with real time data and/or moving averages.\
-• Run simulations\
+• Run simulations with parameters configured.\
-• Run backtests\
+• Run backtests with parameters configured.\
-• Run live bots\
+• Run live bots with parameters configured.\
-• Telegram Integration\
+• Telegram integration that allows users to trade or view statistics from Telegram\
-• Create stop losses
+• Create custom, trailing, or limit stop losses.

 # User Interface